Applies to: Azure Information Protection, Office 365

 Yes.
 This message reflects the use license for that specific file.
 A use license is a per-document certificate that is granted to a user who opens a protected file or email message.
 This certificate contains that user's rights for the file or email message and the encryption key that was used to encrypt the content, as well as additional access restrictions defined in the document's policy.
-When the validity period of the use license is expired and the user tries to open the file or email message, their user credentials must be resubmitted to the Azure Rights Management service.
+When the validity period of the use license is expired and a user tries to open the file or email message, their user credentials must be resubmitted to the Azure Rights Management service.

 The default value for the use license validity period for a tenant is 30 days and you can configure this value by using the PowerShell cmdlet, Set-AadrmMaxUseLicenseValidityTime.
-This setting can be overridden by a more restrictive setting in a custom template.
+This setting can be overridden by a more restrictive setting in a template.

 For more information and examples of how the use license works, see the detailed description for Set-AadrmMaxUseLicenseValidityTime.

 By not granting the Copy usage right, Rights Management can prevent screen captures from many of the commonly used screen capture tools on Windows platforms (Windows 7, Windows 8.1, Windows 10, Windows Phone) and Android.
 However, iOS and Mac devices do not allow any app to prevent screen captures, and browsers (for example, when used with Outlook Web App and Office Online) also cannot prevent screen captures.